Mongolian wild ass: Conservation actions

 Since 1953, the Mongolian wild ass has been fully protected in Mongolia.
 The subspecies is also listed at appendix I of CITES (the Convention on the International Trade in Endangered Species of Wild Flora and Fauna) and was added to appendix II of the Convention of Migratory Species in 2002.
 However, due to human population growth in conjunction with severe winters in the past years, the number of conflicts between herders and Mongolian wild asses appear on the increase.
 Information on the basic biology of the subspecies and how it differs from others is lacking, which hampers conservation efforts.

 In captivity

-The Mongolian wild asses are rare in captivity in the world, though the captive animals are mostly found in China, such as in Beijing zoo, Shanghai zoo and Kunming zoo at Yunnan.
+The Mongolian wild asses are rare in captivity in the world, though the captive animals are mostly found in China, such as in Beijing Zoo, Shanghai Zoo and Kunming Zoo in Yunnan.